Caslon Type Foundry: William Caslon I and II

 By the end of Caslon's life his types were quite conservative in design, although very popular.
 They therefore did not follow the more delicate, stylised and experimental "transitional" styles gaining ground in Europe taking inspiration from calligraphy and copperplate engraving.
 Alfred F. Johnson notes that his 1764 specimen "might have been produced a hundred years earlier".
 Stanley Morison described Caslon's type as "a happy archaism".
 His other types were also close copies of earlier designs: his blackletter types on textura designs, originally French and long standard in British printing, his Greek types on the sixteenth century Grecs du roi model and his Armenian type on types cut in the Netherlands by Miklós Kis.

 Caslon trained his son William Caslon II (1720–1778) to also be a punchcutter.
 He was cutting his own types at the latest by 1738 and by 1746 the firm was styled as "W. Caslon & Son".
 William Caslon I retired from the business in 1758 and moved out of the city to Bethnal Green.

 The firm's labour history was not always harmonious.
 The firm had two apprentices, Thomas Cottrell and Joseph Jackson.
-According to Jackson's later client and friend John Nichols, when Jackson showed a punch he had made to William Caslon II, Caslon II hit him and threatened him with gaol.
+According to Jackson's later client and friend John Nichols, when Jackson showed a punch he had made to William Caslon II, Caslon II hit him and threatened him with jail.
 Jackson had in fact secretly drilled a hole through a wall to observe Caslon I teaching his son how to cut punches.
 Nichols wrote that after a dispute over the price of labour, Caslon II dismissed Cottrell and Jackson on suspicion of organising a deputation of workmen appealing to his retired father.
 They later set up as type founders themselves, first jointly before Jackson established his own foundry.
 According to Edward Rowe Mores, Caslon's brother Samuel worked at the foundry for a time as a mould maker before quitting following a dispute and moving back to Birmingham to work for another type founder, Anderton.